anjarfr/anagrams/README.md

 $ python3 anagrams.py {filepath}
 ```

-from the root folder, where `{filepath}` is an optional argument. `filepath` is the relative path to the file to read from.
+in the command line from the root folder, where `{filepath}` is an optional argument. `filepath` is the relative path to the file to read from.
 If no filepath is given, the program will use the default `eventyr.txt` file from the project folder.